 Also, be aware that whatever dog you choose – large or small, long or short-haired – they shed.
 If you don’t like sweeping up dog hairs regularly, choose certain breeds that shed less like border terriers.6.
 Cost

 Dogs cause additional expense for the family – they are actually pricier than most people think.
-The expenses on a dog does not stop after purchasing him.
+The expenses on a dog do not stop after purchasing him.
 Besides your kids, you will also buy your dogs’ food, toys, beddings and grooming supplies.
 Consider veterinary and grooming expenses, insurance, as well as vaccination costs.
 When training a dog, you may need to buy a crate and a leash as well.
 If your kids are at school, and you and your wife (or adults in the family) go to work, you may need a dog walker and you should research its cost.
 If you travel abroad a lot, you may need to buy a more expensive crate that can pass airport requirements so you can bring your dog.7.
 Breed

 Though it’s not right to judge a dog by its breed, it pays to rely on breed reputation.
 Prefer breeds that are proven to be family- and kid-friendly.
 Some common examples include: